-Android TV devices are some of the best streaming devices are the market.
+Android TV boxes are some of the best streaming devices one the market.
 They can act as Kodi boxes, Plex servers, and even gaming consoles.
 However, they have one odd and significant drawback: they don’t come with a pre-installed browser.

-If you search in the Google Play Store on your device, you’ll find a couple of third-party browsers listed, but Chrome is not there.
-Is it possible to install Chrome on your Android TV device?
+If you search in the Google Play Store on your device, you’ll find a couple of Android TV third-party browsers listed, but Google Chrome is not there.
+Is it possible to install Chrome on Android TV?
 Yes!
 Here’s how.

 Method 1: Use a Different Device

 Unlike some apps which require sideloading, you can install Chrome on your Android TV device using a web browser on another machine:

 - On the computer, navigate to Google Play.

 - Click on Apps in the left-hand panel.

 - Type Chrome in the search box and press Enter.

 - Choose your Android TV device from the dropdown menu.